WeatherBoy/BachelorProject_XAI/README.md

 # BachelorProject_XAI
- We try did this once more.
+ We try dis once more.
 Bachelor project in Explainable AI.